A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Framework Analysis

-Then, we analyze the impact of the weight $\alpha$ for $\mathcal{L}_{edge}$, as shown in Tab.~\ref{tab:hyper_alpha}.
+As shown in Fig.~\ref{fig:ablation_loss} (b), removing the GAN Loss only marginally lowers the performance, as it mainly facilitates the realness of the local texture patches instead of the structures.
+Despite the little impact on downstream tasks, removing this loss severely degrades the fidelity of the decoded videos, \textit{i.e.}, the FID metric is increased from 46 to 70 at 0.02bpp level.
+Then, we remove the proposed semantic consistency loss $\mathcal{L}_{sem}$, which aims to learn a robust video semantic representation from large-scale unlabeled videos.
+The performance is drastically degraded by over 3\%@0.03bpp.

+When we remove the hard binarized bottleneck map (BM) design and directly perform contrastive learning on the full-color videos, the performance is dropped obviously (2\%@0.05bpp).
+This proves that our early bottleneck-based contrastive learning scheme is effective and necessary for a transportation-efficient semantic coding system.
+We also try to remove the $\mathcal{L}_{lpips}$ loss, but the model can not converge, as it is the only item for constraining the video color space.
+Finally, we analyze the impact of the weight $\alpha$ for $\mathcal{L}_{sem}$, as shown in Tab.~\ref{tab:hyper_alpha}.
 The performance increases consistently with the larger $\alpha$.
-Although the performance of $\alpha=0.1$ is a little bit higher than that of $\alpha=0.01$, we still adopt $\alpha=0.01$ due to its smaller performance variance of different epochs.
-When $\alpha$ is set to a very large value, $\alpha=1$, the performance is suddenly decreased due to the instability of the training procedure.
+When $\alpha$ is set to a very large value, $\alpha=1$, the performance is decreased due to the training instability.

-To give a more intuitive understanding, we further compare the reconstructed video frames with/without $\mathcal{L}_{edge}$, as shown in Fig.~\ref{fig:vis_structure_loss}.
-We first observe that the decoded frames by our framework, \textit{i.e.}, (a) and (b), both depict sharp edges, due to the adoption of the GAN loss, no matter whether introducing $\mathcal{L}_{edge}$ or not.
-However, without the edge loss, the frame rendered by woEdge model is far away from the ground-truth frame in terms of the object structures, which are depicted in Fig.~\ref{fig:vis_structure_loss} (b).
-For example, the shoulder of the human and the football in the background are severely distorted, which causes the downstream action recognition model mis-classifying the video from \textit{Juggling Soccer Ball} to \textit{Shooting Basketball}.

-We also compare the edge maps produced by the hand-crafted Sobel filter and our learnable Edge-Net, as shown in the last row of Fig.~\ref{fig:vis_structure_loss}.
-Compared to the Sobel filter, our edge map is much consistent with the human perception and clearly shows some critical visual elements beneficial for recognition, such as humans, balls and buildings.
-Note that our method is only learned from the raw videos by contrastive learning objective, without leveraging the external perceptual edge map datasets such as BSDS500~\cite{arbelaez2010contour}.
-The perceptually good edge map facilitates the efficient preservation of key object structures in Fig.~\ref{fig:vis_structure_loss} (a).

-\textit{\textbf{Q3: Is the LPIPS loss better for constraining the local color distribution?}} In this section, we investigate the advantage of $\mathcal{L}_{lpips}$ over the traditional color constraints,\textit{i.e.}, PSNR and SSIM~\cite{wang2003multiscale}.

-Specifically, we train another two models by replacing $\mathcal{L}_{lpips}$ with the two metrics above, which are widely used as the distortion loss item in the previous learnable video compression methods.
-We denote the two models as ``Color-MSE'' and ``Color-SSIM''.
-As shown in Fig.~\ref{fig_ab_loss}, both of them are much inferior to the original UVC model.
-The large performance drops are reasonable, because the two losses are low-level pixel-wise metrics, which facilitate the learning of the texture details instead of the semantics-rich structures.
-In contrast, $\mathcal{L}_{lpips}$ is pre-trained with the human perceptual evaluation scores, which are more consistent with our downstream tasks, \textit{i.e.}, the video understanding tasks.